patr1ckm/do_ldpred/README.md

   - `0_ma/` contains raw summary statistics files for phenotypes.
   - `1_plink/` contains genetic data in plink binary format (bed/bim/fam).

 The variables in `do_ldpred` will likely need to be modified.
 The important ones are noted in the workflow below.
+The script has been used extensively with LDpred v0.5.

 ## Workflow